ome/ome-contributing/OMEROfigure.rst

    - |C| that dragging-selection, starting on empty space, selects all panels covered by selection.
    - |C| that shift dragging adds selected panels to selection (others not de-selected).

 #.
-Move & resize panels by dragging & keys:
+Move and resize panels by dragging and keys:

    - |C| that click -> drag on unselected panel selects it and starts drag.
    - |C| that click -> drag on selected panel / panels moves them without changing selection.